AbdulBasitA/agent-fuse/README.md

 **Transparency builds trust.** Here's what AgentFuse does NOT do (yet):

-- **No loop detection** - AgentFuse tracks spend, not call patterns.
-If your agent makes 1000 cheap calls, it won't stop until budget is hit.
 - **No rate limiting** - It's a budget guard, not a rate limiter.
 Use OpenAI's built-in rate limits for that.
 - **Single-machine only** - The SQLite DB is local.
 For distributed agents, you'd need a shared backend (PRs welcome!).
 - **Estimates can drift** - Pre-flight estimates use heuristics.
 Actual costs are recorded post-flight, but a large call could slip through if estimates are low.